Publish ASP.NET and ASP.NET Core applications

 Give a name for the created run configuration and select your ASP.NET project in the configuration properties.

 Note that some servers (like Azure Web Apps) require Passive mode to be used for uploading files.
-You can set this (and more) bu clicking Advanced options in the server configuration options.
+You can set this (and more) by clicking Advanced options in the server configuration options.

-Once the configuration is created, you can perform deployment from the toolbar (or by pressing Ctrl+F5 when the deployment run configuration is selected).
+Once the configuration is created, you can perform deployment from the toolbar (or by pressing Shift+F10 when the deployment run configuration is selected).

 To deploy an ASP.NET Core application using IIS, you will need a publish profile.
 Publish profiles come as .pubxml files and contain the necessary parameters for MSDeploy.